aabbtree77/MNIST-0.17/README.md

 - Shazam/Mousai, the apps that recognize, say, 10M songs, rely on classical indexing, i.e. spectrograms and hashing.

 - One can design a weed-cutting robot with a full blown GPU-based computer vision system, SLAM, cloud training and all that.
-However, a dramatically cheaper solution may involve just a random walking robot with simple 5$ ultrasonic distance sensors that sense a wire obstacle built manually around each plant.
+However, a dramatically cheaper solution may involve just a random walking robot with simple 5$ ultrasonic distance sensors that sense wire obstacles built manually around each plant.

+- A film critic can connect [Jeanne Dielman, 23, quai du commerce, 1080 Bruxelles](https://www.imdb.com/title/tt0073198/) to [Dillinger Is Dead](https://www.imdb.com/title/tt0062893/), but the imdb algorithms, after all the decades of research and competition, cannot.

 - The most interesting ML projects are community efforts: PyTorch, Leela Chess Zero, [Stable Diffusion](https://lambdalabs.com/blog/inference-benchmark-stable-diffusion)...